Harmony Montgomery’s mother: Officials ‘dropped the ball’ - NewsBreak

 Harmony Montgomery’s mother: Officials ‘dropped the ball’

-Crystal Sorey, Harmony’s mother, said she brought concerns about her daughter’s safety to police and child welfare workers before a missing person case was opened about a month ago, NewsNation reports .
+Crystal Sorey, Harmony’s mother, said she brought concerns about her daughter’s safety to police and child welfare workers before a missing person case was opened about a month ago.

 Sorey last saw her daughter on a Facetime call days before Easter in 2019, she said.
 Harmony was 5 at the time and seemed frightened, Sorey said.